svinniks/pl-log/README.md

 - ```ADD_MESSAGE_RESOLVER``` registers a message resolver, optionally sets it's log level threshold and associates a message formatter which will exclusively be used in pair with the resolver.

-    Usually only messages visible to the end users are codified and need a resolver to be retrieved.
+    Usually only messages visible to the end users are codified and need a resolver to get obtained.
 Debug level messages will most probably be included in the code in a free-text form.
 Setting resolver's log level threshold may help to increase performance while processing large amounts of debug messages.

-    PL-LOG allows to register more than one message resolvers, each of which may lookup messages in different stores and return templates of different formats.
-It is possible to associate different formatters for each resolver registered.
-If no formatter has been assigned to the resolver, then the default one will be used, if such is configured.
+    PL-LOG allows to register __multiple message resolvers__, each of which may lookup messages in different stores and return templates of different formats.
+It is possible to associate different formatters for each registered resolver.
+If no formatter has been associated with the resolver, the default one will be used, if such is configured.

-- ```SET_DEFAULT_MESSAGE_FORMATTER``` sets a message formatter which will be used to format messages which could not be resolved or the ones from the resolvers without associated formatter.
+- ```SET_DEFAULT_MESSAGE_FORMATTER``` sets message formatter which will be used to format messages which could not be resolved or the ones from the resolvers without associated formatter.

-- ```ADD_MESSAGE_HANDLER``` registers a log message handler and optionally sets a language which the handler "would like" to receive messages in.
-When dispatching a message, PL-LOG will iterate over all active handlers and try to resolve the message in all languages requested.
-By calling ```SET_DEFAULT_LANGUAGE``` it is possible to set a language which will be used to resolve messages if no language has been provided while registering the handler.
+- ```ADD_MESSAGE_HANDLER``` registers a log message handler and optionally sets the language which the handler "would like" to receive messages in.
+When dispatching a message, PL-LOG will iterate over all active handlers and try to resolve the message in all requested languages.

+- ```SET_DEFAULT_LANGUAGE``` defines the language which will be used to resolve messages if no language has been provided while registering the handler.

 ### Configuration procedure example

-Below is a (commented) example of how the PL-LOG configuration procedure ```LOG$INIT``` might look like:
+Below is an example of how the PL-LOG configuration procedure ```LOG$INIT``` might look like:

 ```
 CREATE OR REPLACE PROCEDURE log$init IS